pfefferle/wordpress-semantic-linkbacks/README.md

 ### Do I need to mark up my site? ###

 Most modern WordPress themes support the older Microformats standard, which means the plugin should be able to get basic information from to enhance linkbacks.
-The plugin is most useful with webmention support(separate plugin) and sites/themes that support Microformats 2.
+The plugin is most useful with the [WordPress Webmention plugin](https://wordpress.org/plugins/webmention/) and sites/themes that support Microformats 2.

 ### Why Webmentions? ###